jackhq/proviso_ec2/readme.md

     # Status of Ec2 Server
     proviso ec2:status [instance_id]

+    # You can also override any parameter from the command line

+    proviso ec2:create --image_id [my awesome image]

 ## TODO

-* Enable settings to be passed in the command line
-* Enable key and secret key to passed in the yaml file
 * Allow to remove server by specifing ip or url
 * Allow to get status of server by ip or url